- Home

 Students can complete a minor in a non-Commerce subject area by completing the minor course requirements as specified by the department/faculty that administers those courses.
 Most minors require completion of 30 credits of coursework, of which at least 18 credits are at the 300/400-level.
 The courses taken for a minor count toward elective requirements in the BCom degree.
 Learn more at mybcom.sauder.ubc.ca/courses-money-enrolment/minors-and-concentrations/minor-arts-or-science.

-You may be able to switch options if you have not already completed the majority of your first option—switching your option is not a backdoor to completing a double option—and the option you would like to switch to has space.
+You may be able to switch options if you have not yet completed the majority of your first option requirements—switching your option is not a backdoor to completing a double option—and the option you would like to switch to has space.
 Keep in mind that some options, like Finance, have cutoff averages.

 If you have a third-year standing you will be able to switch yourself to any option that is not already full (i.e., closed on the Student Service Centre).
 If you have a fourth-year standing you can add yourself to the option waitlist when it opens in July, however, be aware that third-year students who have just registered receive priority for option switches from the waitlist.
 Learn more at mybcom.sauder.ubc.ca/option-waitlist